-4.2 Parking:
+9.2 Parking:

-- (a) Shall be limited to providing vehicular parking within the boundaries of the site on the basis of one parking bay per tenant's room and be in accordance with the applicable Town Planning Scheme parking regulations. - (b) Not require the regular parking of vehicles with a tare mass exceeding 2 000kg, on or adjacent to the site. - (c) Parking for tertiary student accommodation can be waivered at the discretion of the Chief Town Planner, if the tenants do not own motor vehicles.
+- (a) 1 bay per tenant's room.
+Parking for tertiary student accommodation can be waivered at the discretion of the Municipality if the tenants do not own motor vehicles.
+Plus, an additional 1 bay for the owner/manager - (b) Not require the regular parking of vehicles with a tare mass exceeding 2 2000kg, on or adjacent to the site. - (c) Loading and unloading to be provided to the satisfaction of the municipality.

-4.3 Signage
+9.3 Signage